Karsten Müller

 @article{JimenezMuellerSchwarz2023,

-title = {{The Effect of Content Moderation on Online and Offline Hate: Evidence from Germany's NetzDG}},
+title = {{The Online and Offline Effects of Content Moderation: Evidence from Germany's NetzDG}},

 author = {Jim\'enez Dur\'an, Rafael and M\"uller, Karsten and Schwarz, Carlo},

-url = {https://ssrn.com/abstract=4230296}
+url = {https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4230296}

 }